JOB ADVERT FOR SMALL ANIMAL VETERINARY SURGEON

 We are a long established independent, client friendly practice in Nottinghamshire with 4 fully functioning surgeries and two branch practices.
 We have a bustling and friendly work place with a fantastic team attitude that we endeavour to prioritise.

-We have a great mix of experience with certificate holders, vets currently studying for certificates and several of us with 8-15 years experience who are happy with the shorter titles!
-We also have a very enthusiastic mixed team who cover the on call work currently with plans of 24 hour vet care at the Newark practice in the immediate future.
+We have a great mix of experience with certificate holders, vets currently studying for certificates and several of us with 8-20 years experience who are happy with the shorter titles!
+We also have a very enthusiastic mixed team who cover the on call work.

 As you should expect from any good employer we are looking for people to fit in to a friendly and helpful team dynamic, who can be an asset to the practice while progressing both personally and professionally in a team atmosphere.